AaronBertrand/ParamParser/README.md

 ### What does it do

-For now, just takes a script (call at the end with lots of examples) and outputs a `PSCustomObject` to the console using `Write-Output`.
-Now handles multiple batches, so sp_whoisactive, no problem.
-But it won't parse CREATE <object> from inside dynamic SQL, and it won't handle any script that SSMS can't parse.
+For now, it just takes a script (call at the end with lots of examples) and outputs a `PSCustomObject` to the console using `Write-Output`.
+I showed an abbreviated sample above, but the elements in the output are, perhaps not in the most logical order at present:

+- **`Id`**:
+  - Simply a row number incremented for every fragment visited.
+- **`ModuleId`**:
+  - A counter that increments for every new procedure or function body we encounter.
+- **`ObjectName`**:
+  - The name of the object.
+- **`ParamId`**:
+  - A counter that increments for every new parameter we encounter inside a module.
+(Currently 0-based but this should be 1-based.)
+- **`StatementType`**:
+  - Whether it's create/alter/create or alter | procedure/function.
+Inside the body it's going to show `ProcedureParameter` but this should arguably show blank.
+- **`DataType`**:
+  - Properly defined data type _as written_ - e.g. this will show `float(23)` if that's what the module defines, even if that isn't the data type stored in `sys.parameters`.
+- **`DefaultValue`**:
+  - The literal text supplied by default, whether it's a string or numeric literal, an ODBC literal, or an identifier.
+- **`IsOutput`**:
+  - Whether the parameter is defined as `OUT`/`OUTPUT`.
+- **`IsReadOnly`**:
+  - Whether the parameter is read only (only valid for table-valued parameters).
+- **`ParamName`**:
+  - The name of the parameter.

 ### Shout-Outs

-Already a big list of people who have helped or inspired:
+I certainly can't take much credit here; there's already a big, growing list of people who have helped or inspired:

 - [Will White](https://github.com/willwhite1)
 - [Michael Swart](https://michaeljswart.com/)